Crysencio Summerville: Feyenoord

-Born in Rotterdam to Surinamese parents, Summerville played youth football at RVVV Noorderkwartier before joining the Feyenoord academy in 2008.
+Born in Rotterdam to Afro-Surinamese parents, Summerville played youth football at RVVV Noorderkwartier before joining the Feyenoord academy in 2008.
 In March 2018, he signed his first professional contract with Feyenoord; a contract lasting until the summer of 2021.

 On 12 December 2018, he joined FC Dordrecht on loan until the end of the 2018–19 season.
 He made his Eerste Divisie debut for Dordrecht on 13 January 2019 in a game against Den Bosch, as a 70th-minute substitute for Oussama Zamouri.
 On 29 January 2019, he made his starting eleven debut for the club, scoring his first goal as a professional footballer in the sixth minute.

 In August 2019, he joined fellow Eredivisie side ADO Den Haag on loan.
 He made his debut for the club on 31 August 2019 in a 1–0 win against VVV Venlo in a 1–0 victory.
 On 26 October 2019, he scored his first Eredivisie goal for ADO Den Haag on 26 October 2019 in a 2–0 win against Vitesse Arnhem, becoming the youngest goalscorer for the club in the Eredivisie.
 He impressed for the club during his spell, scoring two goals and gained three assists for the side.

 He returned to Feyenoord at the end of his loan spell ahead of the 2020–21 Eredivisie season, with Voetbal International reporting on 17 August 2020 that Summerville had turned down a new extended contract offer at Feyenoord.

 Leeds United

 On 16 September 2020, Summerville joined Leeds United for an undisclosed fee, signing a three-year contract.

 He made his debut on 17 September 2021 against Newcastle United, in the Premier League, coming on for Raphinha in the 67th minute.

+In August 2022 Summerville agreed a new contract at Leeds until 2026.